Why Germans are not simply allowed to play the Christmas lottery "El Gordo" online

 Legal consequences for players: Those in Germany who knowingly take part in unauthorised mediation potentially expose themselves to criminal and regulatory measures.
 The range under current practice extends to fines or imprisonment for months, depending on the individual case and intent.

-Practical advice for Mallorca visitors and second-home owners: Buying a printed ticket on site and taking it with you is the cleanest solution.
+Practical advice for Mallorca visitors and second-home owners: Buying a printed ticket on site and taking it with you is the cleanest solution, consistent with reports that Palma: Christmas lottery ticket purchases are picking up.
 Even easier: if you have a Spanish bank account, you can generally participate legally in the Lotería Nacional.
 Online, travellers should ensure that the sales platform explicitly appears as an official distributor of the Spanish operator and that a physical ticket number is provided at booking.

 What the local debate on Mallorca often overlooks: for many here El Gordo is more than a lottery game — it is tradition.
 At the same time, the number of digital offers reaching an international audience is growing.
 The island lives off tourism; it is therefore in everyone's interest to promote transparent and legal distribution channels rather than allow shadow markets.